What is A Mini-Excavator?

 Mini-excavators are generally classified according to the following factors :

-• Maximum dig depth : This refers to how far below the excavator the bucket can dig.
+• Maximum dig depth: This refers to how far below the excavator the bucket can dig.

-• Maximum cutting height : This refers to how high the bucket’s tip can go
+• Maximum cutting height: This refers to how high the bucket’s tip can go

-• Power rating : This means the overall engine power of the excavator
+• Power rating: This means the overall engine power of the excavator

-Why use a Mini-Excavator ?
+Why use a Mini-Excavator?

 Now you may be wondering whether a mini-excavator is what you need for your next project.
-Well here are a few reasons that a mini-excavator might be the perfect choice .
+Well here are a few reasons that a mini-excavator might be the perfect choice.

 Small Size

 Compact excavators are only “mini” in size.
 When it comes to power, they pack a punch!!!
-Their small size is an advantage because they can go where other large machines e.g standard excavators cannot go.
+Their small size is an advantage because they can go where other large machines e.g. standard excavators cannot go.

-It’s why Small excavators are excellent at jobs that are in confined spaces like narrow roads and near buildings.
+That’s why Small excavators are excellent at jobs that are in confined spaces like narrow roads and near buildings.

 Versatile